18 Reported Dead In El Paso Mass Shooting, Alleged Racist ‘Manifesto’ Posted But Its Authenticity Unconfirmed

 Police officers on the scene told KTSM that 18 people were dead at the scene of the shooting, but the El Paso police had not officially confirmed that total.
 A CNN report at 1:30 p.m.
 Mountain Time in El Paso said that 22 injuries had been confirmed.

 El Paso Mayor Dee Margo confirmed to KTSM that there were multiple casualties and that suspects had been taken into custody.
 The suspects were “believed to be involved” in the shooting attack, according to the Mayor’s statement.
 Police later said they had one suspect in custody, according to CNN.
 But Margo told CNN anchor Wolf Blitzer that there were three suspects in custody.
+The possibility of multiple shooters had been “ruled out” by 1:40 local time, according to a briefing by police Sergeant Robert Gomez.

 Unconfirmed rumors circulated via social media that a “manifesto” associated with the shooter or shooters had appeared on an internet message board, according to independent journalist Scott Stedman, who reported the possibility via Twitter.
 The alleged “manifesto was said to have been posted on the 8Chan message board, a forum for extremist views.